Sikorsky VS-44: Commercial service

-American Export Airlines (AEA) ordered three VS-44s, dubbed ‘Flying Aces’ and named Excalibur (NX41880; later as NC41880), Excambian (no NX; later as NC41881), and Exeter (no NX; later as NC41882) after the parent company's Four Aces passenger liners.
-AEA had grown out of the American Export Lines steamship line, so naturally these planes gave nothing away to cruise ships.
-Sikorsky's standard of luxury boasted full-length beds, dressing rooms, full galley, snack bar, lounge and fully controlled ventilation.
+American Export Airlines (AEA) ordered three VS-44s, dubbed ‘Flying Aces’ and named Excalibur (NX41880 and then NC41880), Excambian (NC41881), and Exeter (NC41882) after the parent company's Four Aces passenger liners.
+AEA had grown out of the American Export Lines steamship line.
+The VS-44 offered full-length beds, dressing rooms, a full galley, snack bar, lounge and fully controlled ventilation, comparable to contemporary aircraft.

 World War II

-Sikorsky's XPBS-1 photographed at Darwin, Northern Territory, prior to the first Japanese aerial attack on 19 February 1942.
-Visible in the background is the Australian steamship S.S.
-Zealandia which was sunk during that first raid.
+Sikorsky XPBS-1 at Darwin, Northern Territory, prior to the first Japanese attack on 19 February 1942.
+Visible behind is the Australian steamship S.S.
+Zealandia sunk during that first raid.

-With the American entry into World War II, 200 of the nation's 360 airliners were requisitioned for military service.
-AEA's three VS-44s, now with the Navy designation JR2S-1, continued flying between New York and Foynes, Ireland, carrying passengers, freight and materiel.
+With the US entry into World War II, 200 of the nation's 360 airliners were requisitioned for military service.
+AEA's three VS-44s, now with the Navy designation JR2S-1, continued flying between New York and Foynes, Ireland, carrying passengers and freight.
 The first VS-44, Excalibur, crashed on takeoff in 1942 at Botwood, Newfoundland, killing 11 of 37 aboard.
-A proposed licensed version of the VS-44 to be built by Nash-Kelvinator, the JRK-1, was canceled due to the availability of the impressed JR2S aircraft.
+A proposed licensed version of the VS-44 to be built by Nash-Kelvinator, the JRK-1, was canceled due to the availability of other aircraft.